boltgolt/howdy/src/pam/README.md

 ## Prepare

-Howdy PAM module depends on `INIReader`.
+This module depends on `INIReader`.

-If you are building a distro package, there is a list for it below:
+It can be installed with these packages:

 ```
 Arch Linux - libinih